DataDog/documentation/content/en/security/agent.md

 ## Agent logs obfuscation

 The Datadog Agent generates local logs in order to support [Agent troubleshooting][11] as required.
-As a safety precaution, these local logs are filtered for some specific keywords and patterns that could indicate a potential credential (for example, API key, password and token keywords, etc.), which are then obfuscated before being written to disk.
+As a safety precaution, these local logs are filtered for some specific keywords and patterns that could indicate a potential credential (for example, API key, password, and token keywords), which are then obfuscated before being written to disk.

 ## Local HTTPS server